lrhel/RabBot/README.md

 * Roulette Command because European Roulette is fun
 * SlotMachine Command because every bot has one
 * Akinator Command even if he will never guess the right Character
+* StrawPoll Command to create or check your StrawPoll
 * Moderation Command because kicking/banning member is the basic of Discord

-Also RabBot has some hidden command (like splashing Rabbit Pictures)
+Also RabBot has some other fanzy command (like splashing Rabbit Pictures)

 ### Permission ###